 - 1 Knife

-- 1 Cutting board
+- 1 Cutting Board

-To prepare the delicious polenta flatbread, WATCH THE VIDEO RECIPE
+To prepare the delicious polenta flatbread WATCH THE VIDEO RECIPE

-Drizzle with extra virgin olive oil
+Season with extra virgin olive oil

 Polenta flatbread in the air fryer

-Cut it into pieces or squares: it cooks better in the air fryer and becomes crispier on the edges.
+Cut it into pieces or squares: in the air fryer, it cooks better and becomes crispier on the edges.

-Storing Polenta Flatbread
+Storage of Polenta Flatbread

 To reheat without losing crispiness:

-Oven: 356°F for 8-10 minutes
+Oven: 350°F for 8–10 minutes

-Air fryer: 356°F for 5-7 minutes
+Air fryer: 350°F for 5–7 minutes

-Skillet: hot non-stick, without adding oil
+Skillet: well-heated nonstick, without adding oil

 IF YOU LIKE MY RECIPE RATE IT WITH LOTS OF STARS